Smokin' Aces: Plot

 Finding Carruthers and Acosta, Sykes is cornered when Messner sets up a position around the elevator.
 Watters provides cover from a nearby hotel with an M82 sniper rifle, outgunning Messner's team.
 Acosta wounds Sykes, but is shot by a dying Carruthers.
 Believing Sykes is dead, Watters continues shooting at the FBI.
 Sykes escapes to the penthouse, where she stops Darwin Tremor before he can kill Ivy.
 Tremor escapes, and Messner, distraught over Carruthers' death, stops Ivy and Sykes on the stairwell but lets them go.
-Seeing the pair alive and free through her rifle scope, Watters is gunned down by the FBI.
+Seeing the pair alive and free through her rifle scope, Watters is approached by FBI agents and gunshots are heard.

 Locke and his team descend on the hotel and take Israel to the hospital.
 Soot escapes, while Acosta is carted away on a gurney, still alive, and Darwin is gunned down by Elmore.
-At the hospital, Messner learns the truth from Locke: the Swede is a prominent heart surgeon, and Soot was hired to retrieve Israel's heart as a transplant for Sparazza; Israel is Sparazza's illegitimate son and most compatible donor.
-Sparazza is revealed to be Freeman Heller, a former undercover FBI agent who was thought to have been killed by the mob.
-In reality, the FBI attempted to kill Heller for blurring the lines between mobster and agent.
-Heller survived, permanently adopting the identity of Sparazza.
+At the hospital, Messner learns the truth from Locke.
+Sparazza's heart is failing and Israel, being his illegitimate son, is the most compatible donor.
+Sparazza's actual identity is Freeman Heller, former undercover FBI agent who was assassinated by the FBI for blurring the lines between mobster and agent.
+After surviving the betrayal, Heller permanently adopted the identity of Sparazza.

 Messner is furious over the unnecessary deaths of Carruthers and his fellow agents, and Locke's plan to complete the transplant, sacrificing Israel to save Sparazza and exploit his decades of criminal operations.
 Ordered to keep quiet, Messner instead locks himself in the operating room and takes Israel and Sparazza off life support, killing them both.
-As Locke and his men desperately try to break in, Messner lays his gun and badge on the floor, apparently resigning from the FBI.
+As Locke and his men desperately try to break in, Messner lays his gun and badge on the floor, apparently resigning from the FBI and awaiting his punishment.